PlaidCloud/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins.md

 <!-- overview -->

-Network plugins in Kubernetes come in a few flavors:
+Network plugins in PlaidCloud come in a few flavors:

 * CNI plugins: adhere to the [Container Network Interface](https://github.com/containernetworking/cni) (CNI) specification, designed for interoperability.
-  * Kubernetes follows the [v0.4.0](https://github.com/containernetworking/cni/blob/spec-v0.4.0/SPEC.md) release of the CNI specification.
+  * PlaidCloud follows the [v0.4.0](https://github.com/containernetworking/cni/blob/spec-v0.4.0/SPEC.md) release of the CNI specification.
 * Kubenet plugin: implements basic `cbr0` using the `bridge` and `host-local` CNI plugins

 <!-- body -->